bryanwongyk/bryanwongyk.com/src/content/blog/2021/AWS-Lambda-High-Level-Overview/index.md

 ### Example Use-Case: Basic Web Application

-In a basic web application, we might have a Node.js back-end where we define an API with endpoints for HTTP requests (e.g. with Express), and code which triggers on these HTTP requests.
+In a basic web application, we might have a Node.js back-end where we define an API with endpoints for HTTP requests (e.g. with Express), and code which triggers on these end points.

 When we deploy this web application to the public, the back-end would need to be deployed on some server (on the cloud or your own hardware) so that requests can be made to it.